 There are serious perks to releasing your intellectual property as a digital, tokenized product:

-NFTs prove ownership over creative material
+Prove ownership of creative material

 This empowers both the creator and the purchaser.
 Since NFTs are uniquely created on the blockchain, the buyer will receive the unique ownership they are looking for, and the seller will receive the ownership rights associated with the token.